marcusklang/wikiforia/README.md

 Credits
 -------
 **Peter Exner**, the author of [KOSHIK](https://github.com/peterexner/KOSHIK).
-The Sweble code is partially based by the KOSHIK version.
+The Sweble code is partially based on the KOSHIK version.

 **[Sweble](http://sweble.org)**, developed by the Open Source Research Group at the Friedrich-Alexander-University of Erlangen-Nuremberg.
 This library is used to parse the Wikimarkup.